 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of patients given antianxiety drugs.
-These drugs are typically prescribed to patients suffering from anxiety and depression.
+This indicates the percentage of residents prescribed antianxiety medications.
+These medications are typically prescribed to residents suffering from depression or anxiety.

 Managing Depression Among Residents